G0at-P/LightGBM_Application/README.md

 ## LightGBM Installation

 Follow the [instructions](https://lightgbm.readthedocs.io/en/latest/Installation-Guide.html) here to install LightGBM.
-Use the following to incorporate lightgbm into your Anaconda platform
+Use the following bash command to incorporate lightgbm into your Anaconda platform

 ```bash
 conda install -c conda-forge lightgbm